nickgdam/README-Generator/README.md

 ## Installation

 This app requires that you install dependencies.
 Here's what you need to know:

 This app uses Node.js as well as npm inquirer, npm fs, and npm path.
 To install these files type in the console npm i inquirer, npm i path, and npm i fs.
 This will download all dependencies for the app.

 ## Usage

 When the user runs node.js, they will be prompted with a series of questions that will create and fill out a professional README template.
-This app is free to use for anyone who comes accross this repository. follow the link below for a full walkthrough video: https://www.youtube.com/watch?v=4yojpaghXH8
+This app is free to use for anyone who comes accross this repository. follow the link below for a full walkthrough video: https://www.youtube.com/watch?v=TqvkT3xTTOY

 ## License
       This app is licensed under MIT.

 ## Contributors

- Nick Damario.
+ Nick Damario

  ## Tests